 Being honest about law enforcement issues is the first step toward law enforcement reform.
-The laws and standard procedures have been on the books for years however, they cannot change the hearts and minds of officers and residents.
-As we strive to make change, we will need input from all residents and officers to affect the change that we want to see.
+The laws and standard procedures have been on the books for years; however, they cannot change the hearts and minds of officers and residents.
+As we strive to make change, we will need input from all residents and officers to effect the change that we want to see.

 We are committed to ensuring that every resident and officer is treated with due care and is provided the quality of service needed to gain and maintain public trust and public safety.

 All residents must receive the same quality of service regardless of status, race, gender or sexual preference.
 Law enforcement officers must remember that they work for the residents of Prince William County.
 I believe that through customer service, officers and residents will be able to police each other to find mutual respect for one another.

 We hear a lot about criminal justice reform and not enough about law enforcement reform.
 Law enforcement agencies talk about community policing and the benefits of cultural diversity training.
 However, this approach needs to be fine-tuned.
 I believe that law enforcement operations should be customer service-driven.